WHAT WOULD IT FEEL LIKE TO BE FREE?

 I really cannot say enough about Hip Sobriety School and Holly Whitaker.
 I came across Holly and her blog when I was about 3 months into my sobriety and searching for ways to live in a drinking society and I just loved everything she wrote...it was like I had found this kindred spirit that had experienced so many of the same things as I had.
 When she announced Hip Sobriety School, I jumped at the chance to participate and honestly, it is the best thing I could have done for myself and my sobriety.
 The tools I learned can be utilized in every single aspect of my life...from the meditation to the daily mantras to the self-care to the Facebook community - it has changed my life in so many epic ways!
-I have found new ways to deal with the trigger times, the ups and downs of sober living and the fear of never drinking again, and I have found a tribe of amazing people that are my support group, my cheerleaders and my confidants.
+I have found new ways to deal with the trigger times, the ups and downs of sober living and the fear of never drinking again, and I have found amazing people that are my support group, my cheerleaders and my confidants.
 The way Holly has created a nurturing space for all of us within the Hip Sobriety School platform has been so refreshing and the holistic approach to sobriety is exactly what I was looking for.
 Thank you Holly for putting this school together - it is life-changing and I highly recommend it to anyone looking for a more holistic and nurturing approach to recovery.
 I have not felt this good in my skin and deep down in my soul in many years, and much of that is a credit to Holly and Hip Sobriety School.
 I am forever grateful for Holly and her methods.

 Caitlin Schumacher, Hip Sobriety School Participant